exercism/docs/anatomy/track-tooling/test-runners/interface.md

 This **MUST** be present for Concept Exercises and **SHOULD** be present for Practice Exercises.
 The difference in this requirement comes from that fact that students are not shown the tests in Concept Exercises, so solving the exercise may be impossible without the `test_code` being shown, whereas the tests are shown for Practice Exercises.

-This is the body of the command that is being tests.
+This is the body of the command that is being tested.
 It should have any `skip` annotations removed.
 For example, the following Ruby test:

 ```ruby
 def test_duplicate_items_uniqs_list